MerelVanPuymbroeck/Blad-steen-schaar/README.md

 ### Why?
 Cause or coach said we needed to complete this excercise to learn Javascript a bit more.
-His encouragement words where =>
+His encouragement words where:
->It's sunday and I shouldn't actually be working in the weekend so I'll write some encouragement later.
+>"It's sunday and I shouldn't actually be working in the weekend so I'll write some encouragement later."
->- Filip
+> --Filip --

  ### When?

 ### Who?